When pressed once about his stylistic influences, Alfred Hitchcock replied, “The Germans. The Germans.”

 Yet Destiny rarely appears on lists or in discussions of great movies, even those limited to silent films.
 In fact, among Lang’s own filmography, Destiny often lurks in the shadows of his early masterworks Metropolis and M, as well as his later Hollywood film noirs including Ministry of Fear, The Woman in the Window and The Big Heat.

-Surely Destiny is destined for a rediscovery, fueled by its recent (and gorgeous) restoration by the Friedrich Wilhelm Murnau Foundation, as well as its new accessibility to a broader audience via a proper Blu-ray release and its availability on Netflix streaming.
+Surely Destiny is destined for a rediscovery, fueled by its recent (and gorgeous) restoration by the Friedrich Wilhelm Murnau Foundation, as well as its new accessibility to a broader audience via a proper Blu-ray release and its availability on some streaming services.

 Subtitled “A German Folk Song” and set primarily in “a town lost to memory,” Destiny plays as a darkly comic fairytale.
 An amorous, young couple (Walter Janssen and Lang regular Lil Dagover) arrives in the village and takes to the inn, where the hot topic is “the Stranger,” a steely, black-clad figure whom viewers are aware is Death (Bernhard Goetzke, perhaps cinema’s gravest and greatest incarnation of the Grim Reaper).